chrishyoroklee/9ButtonArduino/README.md

 # 9ButtonArduino

-This is the Aruduino file in C++ for my 9-Button Synth.
 ## Goal
 The goal of this project was to create a digital musical instrument by building both hardware and software.
 My aim was to create a rather simple instrument with simple design, that has ability to create a variety of sounds by clicking on different combinations of the buttons.
 ## Project